Our Top Picks

 Best for Buffets: Crock-Pot Hook Up Connectable Entertaining System

 While most slow cookers can be used on a buffet, this cooker — and the other cookers in this style — are designed for buffet serving, whether it’s for a family taco night or for a holiday event.
-This unit holds two 1-quart crocks that are great for dips, sauces, and small servings, so you can keep your cheese dip or mushroom gravy warm for hours or keep the soup bubbling.
+This unit holds two 1-quart crocks that are great for dips, sauces, and small servings, so you can keep your cheese dip or chili or mushroom gravy warm for hours or keep the soup bubbling.
 Set them for low, medium or high, for cooking or for serving.

 There are two other sizes available in this style, with units that hold a single 2- or 3 1/2-quart crock.
 The units connect, and up to six units can share a single power outlet so it will be easier to find space for all the hot dishes on the buffet.